On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Introduction

 \subsection{Background}

-Consider a ball rolling without slipping on a flat surface in the presence of a uniform gravitational field.
-Figure~\ref{fig:simple_rolling_ball} shows a ball of radius $r$ rolling without slipping on a flat surface in the presence of a uniform gravitational field of magnitude $g$.
+Consider a ball rolling without slipping on a horizontal surface in the presence of a uniform gravitational field.
+Figure~\ref{fig:simple_rolling_ball} shows a ball of radius $r$ rolling without slipping on a horizontal surface in the presence of a uniform gravitational field of magnitude $g$.